 Out meeting went well with the Shamong client.
 She discussed her thought process, and these clients appreciated the info and chance to see it in a large format.
 You could see the information and conversation was reassuring for our tentative client and her husband.
 They thanked us for the extra effort, and I sense it was exactly what they needed.

 With just a few days for us to be ready to stain, our client went with her first choice, warm gray.
 She liked the classic gray, but with different lighting than the previous client, the warm gray stood out.
-Not long our client called, firm in her decision, and has never looked back since!
+Not long our client called, firm in her decision, she has never looked back since!